leptos-rs/leptos/docs/book/src/server/25_server_functions.md

 There are a few things to note about the way you define a server function, too.

 - Server functions are created by using the [`#[server]` macro](https://docs.rs/leptos_server/latest/leptos_server/index.html#server) to annotate a top-level function, which can be defined anywhere.
 - We provide the macro a type name.
-The type name is used to register the server function (in `main.rs`), and it’s used internally as a container to hold, serialize, and deserialize the arguments.
+The type name is used internally as a container to hold, serialize, and deserialize the arguments.
 - We provide the macro a path.
 This is a prefix for the path at which we’ll mount a server function handler on our server.
 (See examples for [Actix](https://github.com/leptos-rs/leptos/blob/main/examples/todo_app_sqlite/src/main.rs#L44) and [Axum](https://github.com/leptos-rs/leptos/blob/598523cd9d0d775b017cb721e41ebae9349f01e2/examples/todo_app_sqlite_axum/src/main.rs#L51).)
 - You’ll need to have `serde` as a dependency with the `derive` featured enabled for the macro to work properly.
 You can easily add it to `Cargo.toml` with `cargo add serde --features=derive`.